Applications of topological cyclic homology to algebraic K-theory: Prehistory

-(here and later $K(A)$ is a chosen spectrum representing K-theory and likewise for other theories -- this turns out to be an important paradigm: the K-groups are not our main target).
-The first map makes sense also for $A$ an $\ess$-algebra, and for $A=\ess[G]$ it splits (with a geometrically important complement), and a natural question is what $\HH$ should mean for $\ess$-algebras.
+(here and later $K(A)$ is a naturally chosen spectrum with $\pi_nK(A)=K_n(A)$ -- this turns out to be an important shift of paradigm: the groups are no longer our main target).
+The first map makes sense also for $A$ an $\ess$-algebra, and for spherical group rings it splits (with a geometrically important complement), and a natural question is what $\HH$ should mean for $\ess$-algebras.
 Eventually Waldhausen and Goodwillie conclude that there ought to exist a Hochschild homology over the sphere spectrum with tensor replaced by the (at the time still conjectural) smash product of spectra.
 They call this theory \emph{topological Hochschild homology} $\THH$ and conjecture that stable K-theory and topological Hochschild homology are equivalent.